 Disruptive new technologies—such as stacked memory, embedded network controllers, and massively parallel low-power cores—are being integrated into future CPUs.
 Furthermore, changing workflows and programming environments are making new demands on the low-level system software.
 Power and resiliency are beginning to constrain system size.
-As noted by DOE workshops and reports, today’s operating system and runtime (OS/R) software cannot be incrementally extended and grown into an exascale solution for these issues.
+As noted by various DOE workshops and reports as well as the Exascale Computing Project (ECP), today’s operating system and runtime (OS/R) software cannot be incrementally extended and grown into an exascale solution for these issues.
 A new approach is required.

 The Argo project proposes to improve or augment existing OS/R components for use in High Performance Computing.
 For more than a decade Argonne and LLNL have led the development of improved OS/R components for production HPC systems.
 The goal of Argo is to improve or augment existing OS/R components for use in production HPC systems, providing portable, open source software that improves the performance and scalability and that provides increased functionality to exascale applications.